tanmoyyy/AnomalydetectionAutoencoder/README.md

 # AnomalydetectionAutoencoder
-This is a tutorial for anomaly detection with Autoencoder
+This is a tutorial for anomaly detection with Autoencoder.The tutorial is based on "Anomalies, Representations, and Self-Supervision" (arXiv:2301.04660).
+The aim here is to reproduce the upper left panel of Figure 1 of arXiv:2301.04660.
+Please ensure following necessary modules are isntalled.
+The notebook is created for a dataset provided as in based on JHEP 05, 036 (2019),doi:10.1007/JHEP05(2019)036, arXiv:1811.10276.
+Please download the data from the  linek provided in JHEP 05, 036 (2019).